Without Prejudice

 Quotes from interviews:

-During the war, 2 aspects turned out to be the most destructive to the people’s psyche:
+During the war, two aspects proved most destructive to the people’s psyches:

 Interview Results